Chuck Norris: Subsequent films and internet fame (2000–2005)

-In the early 2000s, Norris starred as a secret agent in the CBS television films The President's Man (2000) and The President's Man: A Line in the Sand.(2002).
+Norris starred as a secret agent in the CBS television films The President's Man and The President's Man: A Line in the Sand in 2000 and 2002, respectively.
 In 2003, Norris played a role in the supernatural Christian film Bells of Innocence.
 That same year, he acted in one episode of the TV show Yes, Dear.
 In 2004, Rawson Marshall Thurber's comedy film DodgeBall: A True Underdog Story was released.
 Norris plays himself as a judge during a dodgeball game.
 Described by critics as "a raunchy comedy that delivers for many", it grossed $167.7 million.
 That same year, he published his autobiography Against All Odds: My Story.

 In 2005, Norris founded the World Combat League (WCL), a full-contact, team-based martial arts competition, of which part of the proceeds are given to his Kickstart Kids program.

-On October 17, 2005, CBS premiered the Sunday Night Movie of the Week Walker, Texas Ranger: Trial by Fire.
+On October 16, 2005, CBS premiered the Sunday Night Movie of the Week Walker, Texas Ranger: Trial by Fire.
 The production was a continuation of the series, and not scripted to be a reunion movie.
-Norris reprised his role as Walker for the movie.
-He has stated that future Walker, Texas Ranger Movie of the Week projects are expected; however, this was severely impaired by CBS's 2006–2007 season decision to no longer regularly schedule Movies of the Week on Sunday night.
+Norris reprised his role as Walker.